Board of Directors

 Theresa Muth, Vice President

-Theresa moved to Redding with her partner, Maggie Redmon, 12 years ago.
-Before that they spent 25 years in Sacramento.
+Theresa moved to Redding with her partner, Maggie Redmon, 12 years ago. after 25 years in Sacramento.

 Theresa has an undergraduate degree in Criminal Justice and a Masters in P.E.
 Her career has included 10 years working for Easter Seals as Director of Aquatics and Warm Water Therapy and eventually VP of IT and Safety, 8 years as Recreation Supervisor for Parks and Recreation positions, PE Instructor at Sac City College for 16 years and most recently she retired as the General Manager of Big League Dreams.